armandoparra13/HarmonyPlate/README.md

 ## Configuration

 Our app requires environment variables, there are env_template.json files both in the front and backend directories.\
-You will need to copy the template and fill it with the necessary values.
+You will need to copy the template and fill it with the necessary values. env_backend_template.json must go in ./backend/env_backend.json and env_frontend_template.json must go in ./front/src/env_frontend.json

 ### `npm run start`